 Jesus is God the Son.
 He is concurrently fully human and fully divine.
 He was the Father’s agent at creation.
 He commanded the world to exist.

-Jesus left heaven about twenty centuries ago to live on earth for over thirty years.
-While here, he revealed what the Father is like; validated, explained, and elaborated upon the Old Testament; and paid the penalty for sin through his death.
+Jesus left heaven approximately two thousand years ago to live on earth for over thirty years.
+While here, he revealed what the Father is like; validated, explained, and elaborated on the Old Testament; and paid the penalty for sin through his death.

 Forty days after his resurrection, Jesus ascended to heaven.
-He now pleads our case before the Father in the salvation process.
+He now pleads the case for our salvation before the Father.

-Someday Jesus will physically return to earth to collect his reborn believers and escort them to heaven.
-Then he will rule the world for 1,000 years before bringing heaven to earth.
+Jesus will someday physically return to earth to collect his reborn believers and escort them to heaven.
+Then he will rule the world for one thousand years before bringing heaven to earth.

 The Holy Spirit